panada/app/README.md

 }
 ```

-But in version 2.0 all you have to is return the object, just like:
+But in version 2.0 all you have to do is return the object, just like:

 ```php
 public function index($id = 0)